-Exclusive Right-to-Sell Listing Agreement (Most popular) – Guarantees the agent a commission so long the home is sold during the listing period (even if the seller finds a buyer themselves).
+Exclusive Right-to-Sell Listing Agreement (Most popular) – Guarantees a commission for the agent as long as the home is sold during the listing period (even if the seller finds a buyer themselves).

-Open Listing Agreement – The least binding option of the three, this allows any agent to find a buyer and receive a commission.
-Provides a great deal of flexibility for sellers, but is a less attractive option for agents.
+Open Listing Agreement – The least binding option of the three listing agreements, an open listing contract allows any agent to find a buyer and receive a commission.
+Provides a great deal of flexibility for sellers but is a less attractive option for agents.

 Buyer’s Agency Agreement – A contract formed between a broker and a potential buyer.
 The broker will show the buyer potential properties, negotiate on their behalf, and handle other responsibilities in exchange for a commission.

 Business Listing Agreement – Guarantees a broker a monetary or percentage-based commission in exchange for successfully selling a company.